MegumiSharp/Python-Finance-Manager/docs/Application_Documentation/documentation.md

 ## **`budget_view.py`** - Budget Controller

 The Budget view handles displaying the screen for budget management and visualization.
-More details about this can be found in the [user guide](docs/user_guide.md).
+More details about this can be found in the [User Guide](docs/user_guide.md).
 In the class constructor, we have several variables that are useful for budget management, some of which are taken from the user_settings.json file which is also updated based on various functions.

 The `BudgetView` module provides a graphical interface to display and monitor the user's monthly budget following the 50/30/20 rule (or custom percentages):
 - **Needs**: Essential expenses